StarDist: A Code Generator for Distributed Graph Algorithms: The Backend Analyzer

+\begin{proof} Given a reduction exclusive statement which contains statements $X$ as children in the AST, then any two statements $X_i$ and $X_j$ belonging to $X$ are not reduction independent.
+So, from definition \ref{def:reduction-exclusive}, $X$ is reduction exclusive. \end{proof}

+Pulse (Definition~\ref{pulse}) is an extended, more abstract form of that in Goldberg and Tarjan's push-relabel algorithm~\cite{ref8}, where delayed and aggregated communication was proven beneficial for distributed push-relabel.

-\textbf{MPI\_Get bypass:} The get calls for RMA are quite expensive even for vertices local to a process. \begin{itemize} \item The RMA phase needs to be initiated. \item The window needs to be locked. \item The data must be transferred, and window must be unlocked. \item RMA phase needs to be terminated. \item The stack depth for an MPI\_Get call is huge. \end{itemize} OpenMPI\cite{ref7} does not internally optimize subsequent RMA calls by keeping RMA phases active.
-Keeping the RMA Window under a shared lock also does not optimize the get calls.
-We use lemma \ref{extension lemma} and our analysis for determining reduction-exclusive statements as in definition \ref{reduction-exclusive.} to argue that get calls within statements deemed reduction-exclusive can safely de-reference the local memory of an RMA window, as updates to the data undergoing reduction are not going to be propagated until the end of the pulse.
-We show our analysis in Figure \ref{code-gen:getcallloc}
+\paragraph{get call bypass} Queuing of updates in \texttt{reduction message queues} often follows \texttt{get} calls for values of certain node or edge properties of the graph that are backed by the OpenMPI RMA~\cite{ref7} framework as shown in Figure~\ref{lst:gred}.
+The \texttt{get} calls for RMA are expensive even for local vertices, due to RMA cycle initiation overhead, global locking of the RMA window, and the stack depth involved in the \texttt{get} call.
+OpenMPI does not internally optimize subsequent RMA calls by keeping the RMA phases active~\cite{ref7}.
+We observed that keeping the RMA window with a shared lock also did not optimize the \texttt{get} calls.
+Our analysis expands the expression within the reduction operator and creates a nested conditional block.
+For every block, the residence of the vertex or the edge is queried and two different queuing statements are generated as shown in Figure~\ref{lst:expred}.
+We use Lemma~\ref{extension lemma} and our analysis for determining reduction-exclusive statements (Definition \ref{def:reduction-exclusive}) to argue that \texttt{get} calls within reduction-exclusive statements can safely bypass RMA directives and dereference the local memory of an RMA window, as updates to the data undergoing reduction are not going to be propagated until the end of the ongoing pulse, assuring that WAW, RAW, and WAR dependencies are not possible.

-\textbf{opportunistic caching:} In reduction exclusive statements [definition \ref{reduction-exclusive.}], we note that MPI\_Get calls going toward a vertex residing in another process' address space need not be brought into the local memory twice.
-The vertex property values will not change until the end of the pulse and therefore maintaining and checking for a dirty bit globally is also not necessary.
+\paragraph{global update invariant} Figure~\ref{lst:expnbr} reads and updates properties of only vertex $v$, where $v$ is within the non-divergent vertex traversal and, therefore, is locally resident. $v$ is also not read by anyone. and therefore, we guarantee that it is a global invariant (Definition~\ref{def:glob-inv}).
+Global-invariants do not incur RAW, WAR, or WAW dependencies.
+We can prove by contradiction that if there was a dependence, then $E_1 \cap E_2 \supset {v}$ and $v$ fails the Definition~\ref{def:glob-inv}.
+After the safety analysis pass, we simply pass a fast path update directive to the StarDist runtime, which results in an immediate update.